-However, don’t overlook the desire of brands to continuously develop and iterate.
+However, don’t overlook the desire of brands to continually develop and iterate.
 We’re at a point in time when almost all other aspects of mountain bike design are finely tuned, so brands are looking for the next talking point or ‘marginal gain’.

-If you’re in the market for a new trail, all-mountain, enduro or downhill mountain bike, high-pivot is now a viable consideration.
+If you’re in the market for a new trail, all-mountain, enduro or downhill mountain bike, high pivot is now a viable consideration.

 What is a high-pivot mountain bike?

-All full-suspension mountain bikes feature some permutation of pivot or linkage that connects the front and rear triangles together (before we get any further, you can also read our complete guide to rear-suspension designs for more).
+All full-suspension mountain bikes feature some permutation of pivot or linkage that connects the front and rear triangles together (before we get any further, you can read our complete guide to rear-suspension designs for more).

-Because the rear wheel is attached to the swingarm, when the suspension compresses it allows the wheel to move in a predetermined trajectory, known as its axle path.
+Because the rear wheel is attached to the swingarm, when the suspension compresses it enables the wheel to move in a predetermined trajectory, known as its axle path.
 This wheel movement is how the bike absorbs bumps and shocks, providing grip and making the ride smoother.

-Pivot placement location – whether that’s low, mid or high, or if the bike uses a multi-link suspension design – dictates the axle path of the rear wheel.
+Pivot-placement location – whether that’s low, mid or high, or if the bike uses a multi-link suspension design – dictates the axle path of the rear wheel.